stan-dev/design-docs/designs/0032-stan-output-formats.md

 which is parameterized by information type, and its corresponding data.
 Based on the information type, the `OutputWriter` object will write the data to the appropriate output stream.
+For example, `ArrowOutputWriter` will send the joint log prob (`lp__`) to a file `lp.arrow`, the outputs for the model's `write_array` function to a file `draws.arrow`, and the sampler metric information to `hmc_adaptation.json`.
+(_Note_: class, method, and file names are subject to change).
+The `StanCsvOutputWriter` will send all information to a single `output.csv` file in the Stan CSV format, described at the start of this design.

 ## Scope of changes
 [scope]: #scope